abu404/mailclient/pieeye/README.md

 - Run `npm i serverless -g`
 - Check the serverless.yml file.
 The region is set to ap-south-1.
 You can update this based on your preference.
 - Run `sls deploy`
 - Update the frontend constants file with the URL you got after `sls deploy`.
-Change those constant instructions is given in frontend/README.md
+Changing those constant instructions is given in frontend/README.md
 - In case of any issue to debug with logs run `sls logs -f app`